Above, is the first GIF I ever saw.

 What you are looking at is a scan of a color printout that I made with my Okimate 20 wax transfer printer in 1987.
 I had an Atari 520ST at the time and, as I recall, the image was one of several GIFs included on the Compute!’s Atari ST magazine’s bundled floppy, along with a GIF viewer.
 CompuServe rolled out the initial GIF specification (GIF87a) in 1987, and the magazine had a feature on this new format, I believe.

 Thanks to the severity of my geekness at the time, I cherished the amazing color (!!!)
 Okimate 20 printouts and took to placing them in a scrapbook / photo album.
+Have a look for yourself.
 This is why, after 26 years, the printout looks brand new.
 (The passage of time can’t be blamed for the quality, here…)